Nilesh613/Mlops-Workshop-1/docs/index.rst

-.. git_sttp documentation master file, created by sphinx-quickstart.
+.. gmit_sttp documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-git_sttp documentation!
+gmit_sttp documentation!
 ==============================================

 Contents: